villekf/OMEGA/README.md

 https://se.mathworks.com/matlabcentral/fileexchange/27076-shuffle (Shuffle, used by random subset sampling) https://se.mathworks.com/matlabcentral/fileexchange/22940-vol3d-v2 (vol3d v2, used for 3D visualization)
 https://github.com/stefanengblom/stenglib (FSPARSE, used when creating sparse matrices.
-Recommended only for R2019b and eaerlier.)
+Recommended only for R2019b and eaerlier.) https://www.mathworks.com/matlabcentral/fileexchange/8797-tools-for-nifti-and-analyze-image (Tools for NIfTI and ANALYZE image, to load/save Analyze files and also NIfTI files in absence of image processing toolbox).